iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 Note that modifying the iModel settings requires obtaining an exclusive write lock on the entire iModel.
 Ordinary users should never perform this kind of operation - only administrators.

-The next time we open the iModel, the new settings dictionary will automatically be loaded, and we can query the hardiness range setting:
+The next time we open the iModel, the new settings dictionary will automatically be loaded, and we can query its settings:

 ```ts
 [[include:WorkspaceExamples.QuerySettingDictionary]]
 ```

+The "hardinessRange" setting is obtained from the iModel's settings dictionary, while the "defaultTool" falls back to the value defined in `IModelHost.appWorkspace.settings`.